santiment/academy/src/docs/sangraphs/about/the-on-chain-metrics-overview-page/index.md

 ---

-*This article is about the On-chain metrics overview for specific ERC-20 tokens, which can be found through* [*\'The ERC-20 overview page\'*](/intercom-articles/getting-started/sangraphs/the-erc-20-overview-page)*.
+*This article is about the On-chain metrics overview for specific ERC-20 tokens, which can be found through* [*`The ERC-20 overview page`*](/sangraphs/about/the-erc-20-overview-page)*.
-It will list the current metrics that are part of this overview and link to their respective knowledge base article, where available.\
+It will list the current metrics that are part of this overview and link to their respective knowledge base article, where available.

-Please note that \'Top Holders\' metrics, albeit being on-chain in nature, are not part of this overview and have their own one, which can be found through the ERC-20 overview page mentioned above.*
+Please note that `Top Holders` metrics, albeit being on-chain in nature, are not part of this overview and have their own one, which can be found through the ERC-20 overview page mentioned above.*